Representation of non-special curves of genus 5 as plane sextic curves and its application to finding curves with many rational points: Introduction

 \section{Introduction}

-Let $K$ be a field and let $\mathbb{P}^n$ denote the projective $n$-space over $K$.
-Parameterizing the space of curves over $K$ of given genus is an important task in algebraic geometry, number theory and arithmetic geometry.
-In particular, it is meaningful to construct families of curves, with explicit defining equations, that contain all curves of genus $g$.
-For the hyperelliptic case, it is well-known that any hyperelliptic curve over $K$ of genus $g$ is the normalization of $y^2 = f(x)$ for a square-free polynomial $f(x) \in K[x]$ of degree $2 g+1$ or $2 g+2$ if the characteristic of $K$ is odd.
-In this case, the defining equation $y^2=f(x)$ is assumed to have at most $2g-1$ (resp.\ $2g$) unknown coefficients if $K$ is algebraically closed (resp.\ finite).
-However, for a family of non-hyperelliptic curves, it is not so easy in general to find their defining equations, with parameters (unknown coefficients) as few as possible, by choosing a suitable model of the family.
-Note that for $g\ge 2$, a curve is non-hyperelliptic if and only if the canonical sheaf is very ample (cf.\ \cite[Chap.\,IV, Prop.\,5.2]{Har}).
-For a non-hyperelliptic curve, its image of the embedding by the canonical linear system is called a {\it canonical curve}.
+Let $K$ be a field and let $\mathbb{P}^{n}_{K}$ denote the projective $n$-space over $K$.
+Parameterizing the space of curves over $K$ of given genus is of significance in algebraic geometry, number theory, and arithmetic geometry.
+For the hyperelliptic case, it is well-known that any hyperelliptic curve over $K$ of genus $g$ is the normalization of $y^{2} = f(x)$ for a square-free polynomial $f(x) \in K[x]$ of degree $2 g+1$ or $2 g+2$, if the characteristic of $K$ is odd.
+Over the algebraic closure $\overline{K}$, we can make $f(x)$ monic with $\deg f=2g+1$, eliminate one coefficient and normalize another to yield $2g-1$ parameters.
+The dimension of the moduli space is $2g-1$, resulting in effective parametrizations.
+However, for a family of non-hyperelliptic curves, it is not easy in general to find their defining equations with the fewest possible parameters, by choosing a suitable model of the family.
+Note that for $g\ge 2$, a curve is non-hyperelliptic if and only if the canonical sheaf is very ample (cf.\ \cite[Chap.
+IV, Prop.
+5.2]{Har}).
+For a non-hyperelliptic curve, its image of the canonical embedding is called a \textit{canonical curve}.

-For genus $3$, we find a nice parametrization in the paper by Lercier, Ritzenthaler, Rovetta and Sijsling \cite{LRRS}.
-For genus $4$, a canonically embedded curve is the complete intersection of a quadric and a cubic in ${\mathbb P}^3$.
-In \cite{KH16} and \cite{KH17}, we discussed reductions of the space of pairs of quadratic forms and cubic forms by the projective general linear group $\PGL_4(K)$ of degree $4$.
+For genus $3$, a suitable parametrization is reported in \cite{LRRS}.
+For genus $4$, a canonically embedded curve is the complete intersection of a quadric and a cubic in ${\mathbb P}^{3}_{K}$.
+In \cite{KH16} and \cite{KH17}, we discussed reductions of the space of pairs of quadratic forms and cubic forms, where reduction means representing the space by as few parameters as possible up to the action of the projective general linear group $\PGL _{4}(K)$ of degree $4$.